Cloud WMS vs on-premise WMS: an objective comparison

 Adopting new technology

-RF tags and gates are commonplace in today’s warehouse, so you can expect full support for this established tech in both types of warehouse management tools.
-However, cloud WMS deployments are typically more responsive to the newest technology, such as new IoT or initial support for BYOD.
-That doesn’t necessarily mean it is the best for you, as new devices often require access to and use your data.
+RF tags and gates are standard in most warehouses, so you should expect both types of warehouse management tools to support them.
+Cloud WMS deployments are often quicker to support newer technologies such as IoT devices or early BYOD use cases.
+That doesn’t automatically make cloud the better option, though, because new devices often need access to your data.

 Identify your WMS deployment requirements with this interactive WMS requirements template